Jonathan2251/lbd/source/funccall.rst

 front end.
 LLVM is a real structure following the compiler theory, any backend of LLVM can benefit from this structure.
-The best part of 3 tiers compiler structure is the backend will grow up automatically through the front end support languages more and more if the front end has not add any new IR for a new language.
+The best part of 3 tiers compiler structure is that backend will grow up automatically through the front end support languages more and more if the frontend has not add any new IR for a new language.

 .. [#computer_arch_interface] Computer Organization and Design: The Hardware/Software Interface 1st edition (The Morgan Kaufmann Series in Computer Architecture and Design)